 The schedule is confusing!

-The week's schedule is posted on a bulletin board in the gallery lobby and on facebook.
-Please speak to producers Emily Crosby or Ramsey Papp or the stage manager Stevie De if you need help figuring it out or determining if your child is part of a particular scene.
-As always you can email email@example.com with questions as well.
+The schedule is posted on our website and on facebook in non public areas.
+Please reach out if you need help figuring it out or determining if your child is part of a particular scene.
+As always you can email firstname.lastname@example.org.

-Are the kids required to stay at Chandler all day?
+Are the kids required to stay at Chandler/On-Location all day?

 This is something each family needs to work out with their own child(ren) on an individual basis.
-Kids are welcome to stay even when their presence is not required, but elementary students who are not part of the Sounds of Summer, must be accompanied by a parent or responsible adult when not in rehearsal.
+Kids are welcome to stay even when their presence is not required, but elementary students must be accompanied by a parent or responsible adult when not in rehearsal.
 While they are at Chandler and not participating in a particular rehearsal, we require behavior that is respectful to other students and adults, as well as to our 110-year-old building!
 If behavior issues arise, the directors reserve the right to take away this privilege.
 The kids take great pleasure in watching this production unfold, and we welcome their presence, as well as your presence throughout the day.

-What about going “out of Chandler” for a break?
+What about going “out of Chandler” or "off location" for a break?